KeyPair-Consulting/Theseus/README.md

 #### `u32-to-ascii`
 Usage:
 	`u32-to-ascii`
-* Prints the provided binary data as human-readable decimal values.
+* Converts provided binary data to human-readable decimal values.
+(Note this is the opposite of dec-to-u32.)
-* The values are expected to be provided via stdin.
+* Input values of type uint32_t are provided via stdin.
-* The values are output by stdout.
+* Output values are sent to stdout, one per line.
+* Example:  A binary file is sent to stdin with command `./u32-to-ascii < input.bin`:
+    * Input (in input.bin, viewed as decoded text in a hex editor):
+      >ABCDEFGH01234567abcdefgh890
+    * Output (to console):
+      >1145258561 <br />
+      >1212630597 <br />
+      >858927408  <br />
+      >926299444  <br />
+      >1684234849 <br />
+      >1751606885 <br />

 #### `sd-to-hex`
 Usage:
 	`sd-to-hex`
-* Output the bytes in hex format.
+* Converts provided binary data to human-readable hexidecimal values.
-* The values are expected to be provided via stdin.
+* Input values of type statData_t (default uint8_t) are provided via stdin.
-* The output values are sent to stdout.
+* Output values in hexidecimal format are sent to stdout, one per line.
+* Example:  A binary file is sent to stdin with command `./sd-to-hex < input.bin`:
+    * Input (in input.bin, viewed as decoded text in a hex editor):
+	  >AB01ab89
+    * Output (to console):
+	  >41 <br />
+	  >42 <br />
+	  >30 <br />
+	  >31 <br />
+	  >61 <br />
+	  >62 <br />
+	  >38 <br />
+	  >39 <br />

 #### `u8-to-u32`
 Usage:
 	`u8-to-u32`
+* Converts provided binary data from type uint8_t to type uint32_t.
-* The values are expected to be provided via stdin.
+* Input values of type uint8_t are provided via stdin.
+* Output values of type uint32_t are sent to stdout.
+* Example:  A binary file is sent to stdin and stdout is sent to a binary file with command `./u8-to-u32 < input.bin > output.bin`:
+    * Input (in input.bin, viewed as decoded text with a hex editor):
+	  >AB01ab89
+    * Output (to output.bin, viewed as decoded text with a hex editor where '.' represents 0x00):
+	  >A...B...0...1...a...b...8...9...

 #### `hex-to-u32`
 Usage:
 	`hex-to-u32`
+* Converts provided human-readable hexidecimal values to binary data.
-* The values are expected to be provided via stdin, one per line.
+* Input values in hexidecimal format are provided via stdin, spacing between bytes.
+* Output values of type uint32_t are sent to stdout.
+* Example:  A text file is sent to stdin and stdout is sent to a binary file with command `./hex-to-u32 < input.txt > output.bin`:
+    * Input (in input.txt, viewed with a text editor):
+	  >41 42 43 44 45 46 47 48 <br />
+      >30 31 32 33 34 35 36 37 <br />
+      >61 62 63 64 65 66 67 68 <br />
+      >38 39 30                <br />
+    * Output (to output.bin, viewed as decoded text with a hex editor where '.' represents 0x00):
+	  >A...B...C...D...E...F...G...H...0...1...2...3...4...5...6...7...a...b...c...d...e...f...g...h...8...9...0...

 #### `blocks-to-sdbin`
 Usage: